eldhodevops/ansible-kubernetes-cluster/Doc-Ansible.md

  - Master node: ubuntu01
  - Linux nodes: ubuntu02, ubuntu03
- - Windows nodes: windows01, windows02

  I have commented some line to make bellow cluster

  - Master node: ubuntu01
- - Windows nodes: windows01

  **Note: Do not give hostname in CAPITAL LETTERS .
-Use small letter.
-Otherwise windows connection will make trouble**
+Use small letter.**

 your inventory should be defined as: